-Toast the bread under a broiler or in a toaster oven until golden brown on both sides.
-(You can also grill the the bread.)
+- Toast it under a broiler or in a toaster oven until golden brown on both sides.
+(You can also grill it.)
 Cool briefly and cut into cubes.

-Add the bread cubes, tomatoes, peas, mint, and thyme to a large salad bowl.
+- Add the bread cubes, tomatoes, peas, mint, and thyme to a large bowl.

 - Make ahead: Panzanella is best eaten within 1-2 hours of preparation.
 You can make the dressing, prepare the salad ingredients, and toast the bread earlier in the day and then toss it together at dinner time.